sigmf/SigMF/sigmf-spec.md

 **The `geolocation` Field**

 See the `geolocation` field within the Captures metadata.
-While fixed recording systems may still provide position information within the Global object, using the Captures scope `geolocation` is preferred.
+While fixed recording systems may still provide position information within the Global object.
+While using the Captures scope `geolocation` is preferred, it is RECOMMENDED that applications check and use this field if the Captures `geolocation` field is not present.

 **The `extensions` Field**